JayMartMedia/helpful-commands/README.md

 `git config --global http.sslVerify true` - enable ssl verification (always do ASAP after disabling)

+`git update-index --skip-worktree packages/backend/local-config.json` - ignore changes to a tracked file in git.
+This could be useful if you have to change a file locally, but don't want to commit those changes.
+It can be dangerous to forget that it is ignored though.
+Use carefully.

+`git update-index --no-skip-worktreen packages/backend/local-config.json` - stop ignoring changes to a tracked file in git.
+Undoes the command above.

 ## Keyboard Shortcuts
 ### Windows
 `{WIN} + {CTRL} + {Left|Right Arrow}` Switch desktops